-Leo Peter Lamoureux - Born October 1, 1916 in Espanola, Ontario – Died January 11, 1961 in Indianapolis, Indiana was a Canadian professional ice Hockey defenceman.
+Leo Peter Lamoureux - Born October 1, 1916 in Espanola, Ontario – Died January 11, 1961 in Indianapolis, Indiana was a Canadian ice Hockey defenceman and coach.

 Lamoureux had moved to Windsor by the time he enrolled in high school.
 He attended Windsor-Walkerville Technical, where he developed a reputation as a fine all-around athlete.
 He began to play Senior Hockey with the Windsor Mic Macs at the tender age of 15.